Skip to content

 Drop Your Choice Here 2.
 X-O system

 Drop Your Choice Here 3.
-Z-W system
+Haplo-Diploid system

 Drop Your Choice Here 4.
-X-Y system
+Z-W system

 Drag one of the choices below:

-Identifying Meiosis Prophase I Stages
+Meiosis Prophase I Stages

-Identifying Meiosis Terms
+Meiosis Terms

-Click to show Identifying Meiosis Terms example problem
+Click to show Meiosis Terms example problem

-Identifying Sex Determination Systems
+Sex Determination Systems

-Determining True/False Statements About Mitosis and Meiosis
+True/False Statements About Mitosis and Meiosis

 Which one of the following statements is TRUE of mitosis and meiosis cell division?

-Determining Inheritance Patterns for X-Linked Recessive and Autosomal Dominant Disorders
+Inheritance Patterns for X-Linked Recessive and Autosomal Dominant Disorders

 Achondroplasia is an autosomal dominant genetic disorder that is caused by a mutation in the FGFR3 gene.
 This results in a mutated protein that interacts negatively with growth factors leading to complications with bone production.
 The disorder affects 1 in 27,500 people.
 Individuals affected with achondroplasia have dwarfism with short arms and legs, an enlarged head, and a prominent forehead.
 The defective gene for achondroplasia is located on the short arm of chromosome 4 at position 16.3.

-Identifying Inheritance Patterns from Pedigree Charts
+Inheritance Patterns from Pedigree Charts

 Â